 So, when the pandemic hit last March and a customer asked if the shop could change his tires at his home, Kraemer knew the time was right.
 “I immediately started looking for a cube van,” says the owner/manager of OK Tire.
-He bought a used fire support vehicle, and spent a week outfitting it.
+He bought a used fire support vehicle and spent a week outfitting it.
 “There was a learning curve, but it worked out well.”

 Easy transfer of process

-There was no special training required, since most of the shop processes transferred easily to the truck.
+There was no special training required since most of the shop processes transferred easily to the truck.
 Initially, a senior tech went out to set up the process and iron out the kinks.
 “One of my techs was concerned about coming into the shop, with all the people coming through,” says Kraemer.
 “So he was very happy to be put in charge of the mobile service.
 He didn’t have to interact with anyone on a face-to-face level but did the work on their vehicles.”

 Word of the service got out quickly.
 The truck would be at a home in one neighbourhood, and a couple of days later, be called to the house next door.
-“It was less about making money than making sure our customers were being serviced,” says Kraemer.
+“It was less about making money than making sure our customers were being serviced,” relates Kraemer.

 Payment is done through Kimoby, which had already been set up for text messaging.
 A link is sent to the customer, who can securely enter their credit card information, so the invoice can be paid without any contact.
 OK Tire also uses Kimoby to do appointment reminders.
 “We noticed our missed appointments dropped by half,” says Kraemer.

 When the pandemic hit, Nokian Tyres had to act quickly to keep in touch with their customers.
-“We had videos of our products, but without interaction, it was hard to keep everyone’s attention,” says Pierre Zupancic, Regional Sales Director, Eastern Canada, Nokian Tyres.
+“We had videos of our products, but without interaction, it was hard to keep everyone’s attention,” commented Pierre Zupancic, Regional Sales Director, Eastern Canada, Nokian Tyres.
 “How do we explain our new products to the market?
 We always try to be unique, with a more personalized approach.”

 And so, drive-in events for customers and their families were organized on Montreal’s North and South Shores.
-“We wanted it to be a family event,” says Zupancic.
+“We wanted it to be a family event,” explains Zupancic.
 In addition to the videotaped seminars, there were food trucks, where everyone could safely have food within COVID-19 guidelines, a movie, and fireworks at the end.
 “We hired an award-winning fireworks company to put on a 15-minute display set to rock music about driving cars,” says Zupancic.
 “The kids went berserk.”

 Approximately 1,200 people came to all five of the events.
 The audience was a mix of larger retailers, and smaller wholesaler mom’n’pop garages.
-“We were asked to do it again, so we’re putting on another one this fall,” says Zupancic.
+“We were asked to do it again, so we’re putting on another one this fall,” reveals Zupancic.